ieve

 Where reports of answered prayer are made, such reports are seen by skeptics as highly subjective in nature with no way to determine whether there was truly a divine involvement.
 Skeptics believe perceived results from prayer can be identified in ways outside of any supernatural involvement.
 Where prayer appears to produce a positive outcome, skeptics attribute such outcome to psychological dynamics such as humanly generated faith.
 Research shows that faith in a positive outcome can produce a positive outcome independent of belief in the supernatural (The power of positive thinking).

-The Christian Response to all of the above:
+The Christian Response to some of the above:

 The Christian agrees with the skeptic’s observation that we all personally pay the death penalty for sin.
 Sin is seen as beginning in the Garden of Eden and passing on to all humans.
 Paul shows that all humans sin and that the result of sin is death.